public-data-space/ids-open-data-connector/README.md

 ## Starting the Connector

-To use the broker valid DAPS certificates are necessary.
+To use the connector, valid DAPS certificates are necessary.
+Members of the IDSA can request demo certificates for the DAPS implementation of Fraunhofer AISEC at https://industrialdataspace.jiveon.com/docs/DOC-2002
 The certificate needs to be placed in a keystore file.
-Further a truststore containing, the SSL certficate of the DAPS needs to be available.
+Further a truststore containing the SSL certficate of the DAPS needs to be available.

-Place those files into a folder named `certs` located in the same folder, als the docker-compose.yml.
+Place those files into a folder named `certs` located in the same folder as the docker-compose.yml.
 Alternatively adjust the volume path in the docker-compose to point your keystore/truststore folder.

 ### Using prebuild images (recommended)